donchai/Predict-Housing-Prices-with-Tensorflow-and-AI-Platform/README.md

 ## Objective

-Automate deployment, simplify provisioning steps to achieve speed and accuracy.
+Automate deployment, simplify code for provisioning to achieve speed and accuracy.

 ## Guide